jmacgregor-accenture/CI-Kata-Madness/README.md

 So that the container always reflects the current version of the source code.
 ```
-Acceptance Criteria: When code is pushed an udpated image is created
+Acceptance Criteria: When code is pushed, an updated image is created.

 ## Card: End-to-End Testing in Pipeline
 ```